dleurs/install_new_mac/README.md

     - Inside vscode > ```fn + F5``` > Check it is running > close running task clicking red square inside VSCode

   - Create a new Github/Gitlab project **Test Upload Helloworld** to see if you can ```git push```, and commit user info is correct

+  - Also run on real device, check https://support.apple.com/fr-fr/HT204460 for iOS

 ### 17. Install
    - [VLC](https://www.videolan.org/)